slambrick/SHeM-diffraction-analysis/README.md

 Analysis for diffraction measured SHeM

-Conrains a python class which is the basis of analysis for diffraction with SHeM.
+Contains a python class which is the basis of analysis for diffraction with SHeM.